computergeek1507/KiCad_Designs/Wemo_Shield/README.md

 # Wemo Shield

 Wemo D1 Mini Breakout board.
 The design was made with all through hole components for easy assembly by most users.
-Open source applications were used to create this controller.
+Open source applications were used to create this PCB.
 [KiCad](http://kicad-pcb.org/) was used for the PCB design, and [LibreOffice](https://www.libreoffice.org/) for the documentation.

 To order your own PCB upload the gerber.zip file to your favorite PCB manufacture of choice, I personally use [jlcpcb.com](https://jlcpcb.com/).